sgoldgar/JQuery-Events-Training/README.md

 **Addition!
 Get the total to update whenever you update the numbers.**

 Stretch: Add a "reset" button that clears all the inputs.
+Stretch 2: Add a 3rd field that uses a random number under 100.

 <hr>